Bretoncelles

 Bretoncelles (/fr/) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Gilardière, La Dougère, La Godefraise, La Pézassière, La Booz, Thivaux, La Bazollière, Ardelain, Bretoncelles and La Saussaie.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Two rivers flow through the commune, La Donnette and La Corbionne.

 Transport

-The commune has a Railway station that was opened in 1857 and serves part of the Paris–Brest line.
+The commune has a railway station that was opened in 1857 and serves part of the Paris–Brest line.